twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 show ip interface brief
 ```

-To list the stat of each individual member: (THIS WILL BE MOST USED)
+To list the state of each individual member: (THIS WILL BE MOST USED)
 ```c
 show etherchannel summary
 ```